Refactoring series: Structuring Laravel - Part 1

 App\Exceptions\Handler classes is not as seamless as moving the domain code.
 Therefore, I’ll dedicate my next post to a tutorial on how to push the “necessary” code into

-Got a question or a comment?
-Reach out to me on twitter.
+Comment below or reach out to me on twitter.